ollo69/ha-smartthinq-sensors/info.md

 # SmartThinQ LG Washer integration for HomeAssistant
 A Homeassistant custom component to monitor LG Washer using SmartThinQ API (extension to other device will be managed with future development).<br/>

-**Note1**: Currently working with Home Assistant Core and potentially not working with Home Assistant (Hass.io).
-Home Assistant is returning "Invalid SmartThinQ credentials."<br/>
+**Note1**: Some LG account return "Invalid SmartThinQ credentials.
+Investigation are in progress"<br/>

 **Note2**: some device status may not be correctly detected, this depend on Washer model.
 I'm working to map all possible status developing the component in a way to allow to configure model option in the simplest possible way and provide update using Pull Requests.
 I will provide a guide on how update this information.<br/>